-- determine a worker's abilities over a range of physical demands to assist their functional recovery - assess the worker's functional capacity to: - determine a worker's ability to work - determine a worker's job-specific rehabilitation needs - document a worker's progress before, during or after rehabilitation.
+- Determine a worker's abilities over a range of physical demands to assist their functional recovery. - Assess the worker's functional capacity to: - Determine a worker's ability to work - o Determine a worker's job-specific rehabilitation needs - Document a worker's progress before, during or after rehabilitation.